 Exhibition Dates: December 9, 2016 – January 8, 2017

 Location: 120 Essex Street NY, NY 10002 (inside Essex Street Market)

-Collected Works: A Brief History of Artists Alliance Inc. is an installation by LES Studio Program resident Alison Owen and curated by Sanna Almajedi.
+Cuchifritos Gallery + Project Space is thrilled to present Collected Works: A Brief History of Artists Alliance Inc., an installation by LES Studio Program resident Alison Owen and curated by Sanna Almajedi.
 Collected Works is an imprint of The Clemente building on 107 Suffolk St. created through Artist Alliance Inc. archive, and the residue of its artists-in-residence.
 Artist Alison Owen tells her own story of what AAI is in an investigative installation situated at the Cuchifritos Gallery.
 The installation consists of the remnants and ephemera of current and former residents’ creative projects, as well as dust, paint chips, and other materials collected from the stairwells and studios, creating an impression of what it means to work within AAI’s community.
 The Clemente has been occupied by artists since the 80s; Owen herself has been an artist-in-residence there since October 2016 through AAI’s LES Studio Program.
 Owen’s installation will be accompanied by a catalog introducing the audience to the rich and creative history of AAI, told through the perspective of both short- and long-term residents.

 * * *